mjowen/mjowen.github.io/cv.md

 title: CV
 ---
 # Research Experience
-My research interests lie in mathematical modelling and machine learning, with a focus on their application to cardiovascular sciences.
+My research interests lie in mathematical modelling and machine learning, with a focus on their application to cardiovascular sciences and other areas of biology.

+My current work concerns the development of software to improve efficiency and robustness in synthetic biology.

-My current work focuses on mathematical models of cardiac ion channels.
+Some of my previous work focused on mathematical models of cardiac ion channels.
 Particularly in their optimisation.
-I have developed an open-source parameter optimisation benchmarking framework ([link](https://github.com/CardiacModelling/ionBench)) to compare the efficiency of different parameter optimisation approaches (manuscript in preparation).
-Other projects include work on osmolarity, bifurcation analysis and continuation methods for parameter inference, and modelling hERG1b in cardiac ion channels.
+I have developed an open-source parameter optimisation benchmarking framework ([link](https://github.com/CardiacModelling/ionBench)) to compare the efficiency of different parameter optimisation approaches.
+Another project I worked on concerned the use of bifurcation analysis and continuation methods for parameter inference.

 My PhD research consisted of analysis and construction of mathematical models for blood clotting (chemical kinetic ODE models).
 This included exploratory analysis (sensitivity analysis, timescale analysis, and comparison to patient data; [Owen et al. 2024](https://www.jthjournal.org/article/S1538-7836(24)00167-3/fulltext)), statistical analysis (functional data analysis) and concluded in the construction of a new model which made use of parameter inference methods (ABC-SMC, gradient descent, and genetic algorithms; manuscript in preparation).
 This work was funded under an MRC IMPACT DTP Studentship award.

 Prior to commencing my MSc (summer of 2018), I was given the opportunity to work on a project to optimise a paediatric cardiovascular surgical procedure called the Fontan procedure.
 This work consisted of using ANSYS Fluent (Computational Fluid Dynamics software), coupled with original C code, to simulate and compare various plausible blood vessel configurations.
 I continued this work through my MSc year, culminating in a publication in May 2019 ([Corno et al. 2019](https://www.frontiersin.org/journals/pediatrics/articles/10.3389/fped.2019.00196/full)).

-# Education
-## University of Nottingham (2019 – 2023)
-### PhD Mathematics – ‘Personalised and Predictive Models of Thrombin Generation’
-MRC funded project, supervised by: John King and Etienne Farcot from the University of Nottingham; Alison Goodall and Joy Wright from the University of Leicester; and Joanne Dunster from the University of Reading.
-## University of Leicester (2015 – 2019)
-### MSc Applied Computation and Numerical Modelling with Distinction (2018-2019)
-### BSc Mathematics with First Class Honours (2015-2018)

 # Research Roles
+## University of Bristol (Feb 2025 - Present)
+### Research Associate in Computational Biology
+Post-doctoral research association on the grant "[EEBio: Efficient Engineering and Control of Predictable and Reliable Biosystems](https://eebio.ac.uk)" (Line Manager: [Thomas Gorochowski](https://www.bristol.ac.uk/people/person/Thomas-Gorochowski-a612576a-e38a-47aa-bbb6-c79a3126f5be/))

-## University of Nottingham (Apr 2023 – Present)
+## University of Nottingham (Apr 2023 – Jan 2025)
 ### Research Associate in Developing Models of Cardiac Electrophysiology
-Post-doctoral research associate on the grant “Developing cardiac electrophysiology models for drug safety studies” (Principal Investigator: Gary Mirams).
+Post-doctoral research associate on the grant “(Developing cardiac electrophysiology models for drug safety studies)[https://grantnav.threesixtygiving.org/grant/360G-Wellcome-212203_Z_18_Z#]” (Line Manager: [Gary Mirams](https://www.maths.nottingham.ac.uk/plp/pmzgm/)).

 # Teaching Roles
 ## University of Nottingham / Unitemps (Oct 2020 – August 2022)